Volunteers needed to weed pesky plant growing around LSU lakes

 “Honestly, I would love for a fraternity or two to step up because most of them are strong manpower, we'd give them something to do to keep them out of trouble,” said Thomas.

-Thomas is going to be raking out part of the alligator grass on Wednesday.
+Thomas is going to be doing shore cleanup on Wednesday.
 It's a slow process with few hands.
 He'd like to continue Friday and through the weekend but has no volunteers to help him, yet.

 To find out how to assist, click here.
+Or email Thomas at parrymatt@gmail.com

 More News